An outdated website is like an old family photo.

 - Constantly update your content.
 On a weekly basis, review the text on one page.
 Small tweaks in your content can make a difference.

-- Review your product and services offerings.
+- Review your product and service offerings.
 I once spoke to a landscaper about lawn mower repair because it was on his website as a service.
 He looked at me like I was crazy-lady-pantyhose.
 I proceeded to show him his site on my phone, and he said: “Oh yeah, I thought about doing that a few years ago.
 I should change that.”
 Yes.
 Yes, you should.

 - Start a blog or write new blog posts.
 Please don’t let your last post be two-years-old.
 The visitor may think you are no longer in business.
 At minimum update your blog monthly.